Is a mobility scooter appropriate for you?

 - Carefully consider your route to ensure that it is flat and safe.

-Further information is available on The British Healthcare Trades Association website; you can download their factsheet or order a printed copy on 020 7702 2141.
+Further information is available from The British Healthcare Trades Association; you can contact them on 020 7702 2141.

 A Highway Code for users of mobility vehicles including scooters is also available.